MyRandomShit/tech-progression/short_stories/07_the_shepherd.md

 He says: "That's what they said too."

+Then the dream shifts.
+I see the Ukrainian President.
+Zelenko.
+His face when I told him: "There are no allies.
+Only subjects."

+I see Europe.
+Their empty arsenals.
+They thought they were helping Ukraine.
+They were helping me.

+I see the Russian Defense Minister.
+Walking in his garden.
+Brushing away what he thought was a bug.

+I see Putin.
+Reviewing war reports.
+The same gesture.
+Brushing away death.

 I wake up.
 I don't know who "they" are.
+The Nazis?
+Or me?

 ---